Sound and Complete Verification of Polynomial Networks: Method

-To make PN verification feasible, we need to study IBP for PNs and design an efficient estimate on the $\alpha$ \rebuttal{($\bm{\alpha}$ in the case of Non-uniform diagonal shift case)} parameter, which are our main technical contributions in the algorithmic aspect.
-In our case, every feasible set, starting with the input set $\mathcal{C_{\text{in}}}$ (\cref{eq:input_output_constraints}), is split by taking the widest variable interval and dividing it in two by the middle point. \rebuttal{This is a rather simple, but theoretically powerful strategy, see \cref{lem:widest_interval_convergence}.} Then, the upper bound of each subproblem is given by applying standard Projected Gradient Descent (PGD) \citep{Kelley1999Iterative} over the original objective function.
+To make PN verification feasible via $\alpha$-convexification, we need to study IBP for PNs and design an efficient estimate on the $\alpha$ \rebuttal{($\bm{\alpha}$ in the case of Non-uniform diagonal shift)} parameter, which are our main technical contributions in the algorithmic aspect.
+In our case, every feasible set, starting with the input set $\mathcal{C_{\text{in}}}$ (\cref{eq:input_output_constraints}), is split by taking the widest variable interval and dividing it in two by the middle point.
+This is a rather simple, but theoretically powerful strategy, see \cref{lem:widest_interval_convergence} in \cref{app:proofs}.
+Then, the upper bound of each subproblem is given by applying standard Projected Gradient Descent (PGD) \citep{Kelley1999Iterative} over the original objective function.
 This is a common approach to find adversarial examples \citep{PGD_attacks2018}, but as the objective is non-convex, it is not sufficient for sound and complete verification.
 The lower bound is given by applying PGD over the $\alpha$-convexified objective $g_{\alpha}$ \rebuttal{($g_{\bm{\alpha}}$)}, as it is convex, PGD converges to the global minima and a lower bound of the original objective.
 The $\alpha$ \rebuttal{($\bm{\alpha}$)} parameter is computed only once per verification problem.
 Further details on the algorithm and the proof of convergence of \cref{eq:verif_problem} exist in \cref{app:BaB_algorithm}. \rebuttal{A schematic of our method is available in \cref{fig:main}.}

-In \rebuttal{\cref{subsec:IBP_PN,subsec:min_eig_lowerbound,subsec:min_eig_computation}}, we detail our method to compute a lower bound on the minimum eigenvalue of the Hessian matrix into three main components: interval propagation, lower bounding Hessians, and fast estimation on such lower bounding via power method. \rebuttal{To conclude the description of our method, in \cref{subsec:multiple_alphas} we describe the $\bm{\alpha}$ estimation for the Non-uniform diagonal shift case.}
+In \rebuttal{\cref{subsec:IBP_PN,subsec:min_eig_lowerbound,subsec:min_eig_computation}}, we detail our method under the uniform diagonal shift case to compute a lower bound on the minimum eigenvalue of the Hessian matrix into three main components: interval propagation, lower bounding Hessians, and fast estimation on such lower bounding via power method. \rebuttal{To conclude the description of our method, in \cref{subsec:multiple_alphas} we describe the $\bm{\alpha}$ estimation for the non-uniform diagonal shift case.}